 This compound can also be prepared from the reaction of hydrochloric acid with iron.
 In this reaction, iron reacts with hydrochloric acid and then reacts with chlorine.
 In these reactions, powdered, crystalline, and liquid iron chloride can be obtained by changing the temperature and environmental conditions.

 Fe2O3 + 6HCl → 2FeCl3 + 3H2O

-- It is used in sewage treatment and drinking water production;
+- In sewage treatment and drinking water treatment;

 - As a disinfectant;